RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Manage file permissions using Linux command/readme.md

 **2. Describe the permissions string**

 In this step i choose one example from the output in the previous step, then I write a short description that explains the 10-character string in the example describing what the 10-character string is for and what each character represents.A 10 character permission string tells you what type of file it is and who can do what with it.
-Here’s how to read it:

 **3. Change file permissions**